 - If article/s will be approved by reviewers with major or minor revisions, the author/s will be required to revise the manuscript within a provided time.

-- Margins: One inch on all sides except left side with 1.5 inch.
+- Margins: One inch on all sides except the left side with 1.5 inches.

-- Font size and Type: All text must be of 12-pt font with Time New Roman style.
+- Font size and Type: All text must be of 11-pt font with Time New Roman style.

 - Headings: Main Headings must be bold and typed in uppercase with 14 pt font.
 Subheadings must be bold in sentence case with 12 pt font.